esm7/obsidian-map-view/README.md

 ## Paste as Geolocation

-Map View monitors the system clipboard, and when a URL is detected to have an encoded geolocation (e.g. a Google Maps URL), a "Paste as geolocation" entry is added to the editor context menu.
+Map View monitors the system clipboard, and when a URL is detected to have an encoded geolocation (e.g. a Google Maps "lat, lng" location), a "Paste as geolocation" entry is added to the editor context menu.
-You can thus copy a link from Google Map and paste it as a geolocation inside a note.
+For example, if you right-click a location in Google Maps and click the first item in the menu (coordinates in lat,lng format), you can then paste it as a geolocation inside a note.

 Alternatively, you can right-click a URL that is already present in a note and choose "Convert to geolocation".

-By default Map View can parse URLs from two services: Google Maps and the OpenStreetMap "show address" link.
+By default Map View can parse URLs from two services: the OpenStreetMap "show address" link and a generic "lat, lng" encoding used by many URLs.

 ## Filtering by Tags